-The locations of the first programs is assumed to be common knowledge.
-Although people know that each station offers two consecutive program, they do not know where on the unit line the second programs are located.
-Denoting the location of second program of station Ywith y and that of Z with z, I assume that viewers' priors are given by $y, z \in \{0, \frac{1}{2}, 1\}$.
-From their perspective, each of these three locations is equally likely to be the actual location of each program.
-The stations know the location of their own as well as their rival's program, and people know that the stations have this information.
-They may devote one of the nonprogram breaks in the first period to a tune-in.5 A tune-in may only include information about the actual location of the upcoming program at the same station.
-I assume that the TV stations cannot lie, i.e. they are legally bound to advertise a preview of the actual upcoming program in the tune-in.
-The objective of the TV stations is to maximize total advertisement revenues (for simplicity, it is assumed that there is no discounting).
+The locations of the first programs are assumed to be common knowledge.
+Although people know that each station offers two consecutive program, they do not know where on the unit interval the second programs are located at.
+Denoting the location of the second program of station Y with y and that of Z with z, I assume that viewers' priors are given by a simple discrete uniform density: $y, z \in \{0, \frac{1}{2}, 1\}$, where each of these three locations is equally likely to be the actual location of either of the two programs from viewers' point of view.
+Viewers know that the stations know the location of their own as well as their rival's program.